flatironinstitute/finufft/docs/users.rst

 #.
 Pei R, Askham T, Greengard L, Jiang S (2023).
 "A fast method for imposing periodic boundary conditions on arbitrarily-shaped lattices in two dimensions."
 J. Comput.
 Phys.
 474, 111792. https://doi.org/10.1016/j.jcp.2022.111792 Uses FINUFFT for plane wave sums.

+#.
+Dylan Green, JR Jamora, and Anne Gelb (2023).
+"Leveraging joint sparsity in 3D synthetic aperture radar imaging," Appl.
+Math.
+Modern Chall.
+1, 61-86. https://doi.org/10.3934/ammc.2023005 Uses 3D transforms between N=201<sup>3</sup> modes (voxels) and M=313300 data points.
+As they state, "...the computational cost of each method heavily depends on the NUFFT algorithm used."

 Papers or codes using our new ES window (spreading) function but not the whole FINUFFT package:

 1. Davood Shamshirgar and Anna-Karin Tornberg, "Fast Ewald summation for electrostatic potentials with arbitrary periodicity", exploit our "Barnett-Magland" (BM), aka exp-sqrt (ES) window function. https://arxiv.org/abs/1712.04732